Put me in, coach

 Years later, I am part of a team tasked with building a new insurance operation.
 We started at ground zero.
 No name.
 No logo.
 Heck, no system, either.
 All we had was our experience, a vision and passion around a customer segment.
 Faced with a blank piece of paper, you have two choices.
 Copy something that is already out there, making some improvements, or create something completely new.
 While it is safer to create an improved version of what exists, we knew we had a unique opportunity.
 Customer expectations are changing at a faster rate than the pace of change in the insurance industry.
 To meet them, we wanted to seize the opportunity to hit “reset” and define a completely new approach.
 We wanted to sail away from the sea of sameness that defines our industry and segment.
 We needed to leave the swarm behind and anticipate where the ball was going.

-By now, you might have read about how we took on this challenge: the courage of Kathy’s cannonball, Kevin’s first cup of coffee, Susan’s vision as a student of our customer’s journey and Dave’s claims plan uniting the distinct pieces of our organization’s puzzle.
+By now, you might have read about how we took on this challenge: the courage of Kathy’s cannonball, Kevin’s first cup of coffee, and Susan’s vision as a student of our customer’s journey uniting the distinct pieces of our organization’s puzzle.
 You’ve started to see how we responded to the challenge of the blank piece of paper.

 I’m here to tell another dimension of the Berkley One story.
 It’s one about how our position allowed us to pass the ball.

 Take nothing for granted

 To reinvent, we looked outward and forward to see the whole field.
 That meant meeting customers and agents where they were going rather than convincing them to do it the way we wanted to do it, or the way we had done it before.